-NOTE: We recommend that you KEEP THE ENGINE RUNNING WHILE EXTENDING OR RETRACTING

-SLIDEOUT ROOMS so the engine alternator can provide maximum power for proper operation of the slideout mechanisms.
+NOTE: We recommend that you KEEP THE ENGINE RUNNING WHILE EXTENDING OR RETRACTING SLIDEOUT ROOMS so the engine alternator can provide maximum power for proper operation of the slideout mechanisms.

-Keep all persons clear of the slideout room and moving parts while extending or retracting.
-Do not occupy the slideout room while it is being extended or retracted.
-Failure to observe can result in death or serious injury.
+CRUSH HAZARD.
+Keep people and objects clear of the inside and outside of the slideout room when operating.
+Failure to comply could result in death or serious injury.